 The Pathways to Liberation project was started in 2008 by Jacob Gotwals, Jack Lehman, and Jim and Jori Manske.
-Read more About our project – or read our latest blog postings below.
+View our self-assessment matrix, read more about our project, or read our latest blog postings below.

 When we're in community with others who are enthusiastic about a particular approach to life, it's possible to fall into a kind of fundamentalism in which we limit ourselves to viewing life through the lens of that approach.
 I experienced this myself when I was learning Nonviolent Communication (NVC).
 In this article, I describe my experience of fundamentalism, I explore how fundamentalism can follow from the stories we hold about our spiritual practices, and I suggest how we can translate these stories so we can maintain our open-mindedness, awareness, and flexibility as we participate in spiritual community. (read more)